rmanhaeve/klay/README.md

 __KLay is a Python library for evaluating sparse circuits on the GPU.__

 To get started, install KLay using pip and check out the [documentation](https://klaycircuits.readthedocs.io/en/latest/).
-You can also refer to [this video](https://www.youtube.com/watch?v=ZCpDenbGoJ4) or [the paper](https://openreview.net/pdf?id=Zes7Wyif8G) for more details.
+You can also refer to [this video](https://www.youtube.com/watch?v=ZCpDenbGoJ4) or [the paper](https://openreview.net/pdf?id=Zes7Wyif8G) for more information.

 ```bash
 pip install klaycircuits
 ```

-Features include:
+KLay features:
-- Evaluation in Jax or PyTorch, on CPU or GPU.
+- GPU acceleration of circuits using Jax or PyTorch.
-- Loading SDD and d-DNNF circuits compiled by PySDD or D4.
+- Loading SDD and d-DNNF circuits compiled by [PySDD](https://github.com/ML-KULeuven/PySDD) or [D4](https://github.com/crillab/d4).
 - Evaluation in various semirings (e.g. real, log, tropical).
 - Propagating constants and merging duplicate nodes.